-Shkodër ended up on the travel list completely by chance when I was planning a visit to the Albanian Alps.
+Shkodër ended up on my travel list completely by coincidence when I was planning a visit to the Albanian Alps.
 Shkodër popped up as a great starting point to visit the Alps.
 This is also one of the main reasons why many people visit the city of Shkodra.

-It is well worth to stay at least 1 night there.
+It is worth to stay at least 1 night there.
 There are some interesting things to do there and you can also make a day trip to the Skadar lake.
 Skadar Lake offers some great activities and it’s a great place to visit, especially during summer.
+I’ve spent a few days there before heading to Theth, so I had the chance to do a day trip to Komani Lake & Shala River.

 Shkodër is not only one of the oldest towns in Albania, but one of the oldest in Europe.
 The city of Shkodër dates back to the 4th Century BC.
 It was settled by Ancient Illyrian tribes.
 Today it is the 5th most populated city in Albania.
 Its unique geographical location made it perfectly positioned to become an important trading town in the past and its tradition of religious (and ethnic) tolerance still visibly apparent in the center with mosques, a Catholic Church, and Orthodox Cathedral all within a stone’s throw.